Oops19/TS4-EditInCAS/_TS4/mod_documentation/edit_in_cas/README.md

 With `o19.eicas.e n` (or `o19.edit_in_cas.exclude n`) one can specify filter flags (based on binary bits) to exclude attributes to be transferred from CAS (actually from the temporary household) back to the selected sims.
 Excluded parts will never be transferred, even if they are specified in the include filter.
-The default excluded attributes are: Buffs, Physique and Household Relationships.
+The default excluded attributes are: Buffs and Household Relationships.

 Custom filters should be set before selecting the sims.
 As an alternative option one can click 'Cancel' after exiting CAS, then use the filter commands and finally click on the front door of the lot and select 'Switch To Household'.